Myles24/6502/README.md

 # 6502
-Collections of assembly programs written for the 65C02 microprocessor
+Collections of assembly programs written for the 65C02 microprocessor--based off of Ben Eater's 6502 project

 4-bit folder are programs for 4-bit LCD configuration 8-bit folder are programs for 8-bit LCD configuration